mjdye/StarWarsChallenge/README.md

 # Star Wars Challenge

 The world of Star Wars is filled with a diverse cast of characters, from Human to Wookie.
 Thanks to [SWAPI](https://swapi.dev/) we have a full list of people and all the details a budding Star Wars enthusiast could hope to learn.
 In this challenge, you will come up with a directory of all the people available in the API with as much detail as you see fit.
 There are no design constraints but I encourage you to follow your instincts when it comes to best practices when it comes to the web.
-It is up to you on how you'd like to organize the information and how your users can navigate the experience you come up to.
+It is up to you on how you'd like to organize the information and how your users can navigate the experience you come up with.

 <br>
 <br>